-A candidate for the Bachelor of Science degree may select a major from accounting, art education, Bible, biochemistry, biology, business administration, chemistry, Christian formation, communication, computer science, inclusive childhood education, information technology management, physical education, physical-health education, physics, recreation, TESOL with culture, language & linguistics, or writing.
-The BS degree requires a minimum of 62 liberal arts hours and a total of 124 hours.
+A candidate for the Bachelor of Science degree may select a major from accounting, , Bible, biochemistry, biology, business administration, chemistry, communication, computer science, inclusive childhood education, physics, recreation, TESOL with culture, language & linguistics, or writing.
+Degree Completion students also have the option to major in Human Resource Management, Integrated Marketing and Communication, Leadership Development, or Management.
+The BS degree requires a minimum of 62 liberal arts credits and a total of 124 hours.

 Bachelor of Fine Arts

 A candidate for the Bachelor of Fine Arts degree may select a major in Applied Design and Visual Communication or Studio Art.
 The BFA degree requires a minimum of 32 credits of liberal arts and a total of 124 hours.